GRID V8: AI Guidance for College and Career Decisions

 Summarize the user's actual decision state.

-Explain likely peers, mentors, standards, and openings.
+Explain likely peers, mentors, standards, risks, and openings.

-5. How school fits into the picture
+6. How school fits into the picture

-8. Main traps to avoid
+9. Main traps to avoid

 Name the traps that look most relevant for this user.

-9. Real-world experiments to run
+11. Real-world experiments to run

 Suggest practical tests such as: